lope/WPextUsers/README.md

 ###Future wishlist
 * Modify WP's automatic upgrade button to pull the upgrade from a test-server instead, so that novice users can upgrade WP any time.
+* A remote upgrade button would be nice.
+Tick the sites in a list, and click upgrade selected sites.

 #####Initial development
 WPextUsers was initially developed with WP version 4.0: http://wordpress.org/wordpress-4.0.tar.gz